The business case model in Navigant Research’s report, Energy Storage for Wind and Solar Integration (ESWS) answers three questions:

 Wholesale energy prices are forecast to increase between 1% and 9% over that period, depending on the region – this is the piece of the model that has the most uncertainty as there are so many economies that are poised to take off in the next few years and energy prices will likely soar in these markets.
 With these assumptions in mind, however, Navigant Research estimates that 567,053 GWh of output would be worth $30.4 billion in 2023.
 By comparison, the investment of energy storage to integrate wind and solar assets in 2023 is expected to reach $10.3 billion.

-Tags: Demand Response, Distributed Energy, Energy Storage, Renewable Energy, Smart Energy Program, Utility Innovations
+Tags: Demand Side Management, Digital Utility Strategies, Distributed Renewables, Grid-Tied Energy Storage, Renewable Energy, Smart Energy Program

 | No Comments »